TriKro/rsb-content/part6-evaluative_product_experiment/dashboards.md

 ### Interpreting Results

-Dasboard colors, shapes (traffic light), and status icons help you quickly interprest the reported data.
+Dasboard colors, shapes (traffic light), and status icons help you quickly interpret the reported data.
 The size of each dashboard component should also reflect the importance of the particular data point.

 ### Potential Biases